Find a Provider

 Certain types of software programs installed on your computer can cause major connectivity slowdowns.
 If you’re running too many apps that require a web-connection to function, performance will likely take a hit.
 Some software programs also run in the background without you knowing, slowing you down all the while.
 Not only can software affect your real-time connection quality, but it can also affect your Xfinity speed check results.

 Firewalls, antivirus programs, and administration tools are common PC software programs that can slow down your speeds and alter your speed test.
-These programs effectively monitor each and every piece of data that is transmitted to the computer and, in some cases, supplies extra data to help with encryption.
+These programs effectively monitor each and every piece of data sent to the computer.
+In some cases, they supply extra data to help with encryption.
 Before running an Xfinity speed test, be sure to disable all of these programs.

 Your browser of choice (Chrome, Safari, Edge, Firefox, etc.) may also yield different results.
 Each browser varies in its performance capacity, which is why you may see different results from an Xfinity speed test conducted in Chrome versus Safari.
 Though there is no definitive answer to which browser is best, it’s wise to run your speed test on your most preferred browser to get an accurate glimpse at your regular speeds.

-All types of web-connected devices can produce sporadically different speed test results even if they’re using the same exact ISP.
-The speed test results you receive on a tablet (or other mobile devices) will likely be different from the results you yield from a desktop computer due to differences in available bandwidth, internal hardware, and connection type.
+All types of web-connected devices produce different speed test results even when using the same exact ISP.
+Expect different results on a tablet or smartphone compared to a desktop computer.
+These are due to available bandwidth, internal hardware, and connection type.

-Your internet speed heavily depends on the availability and quality of certain network equipment.
-In most cases, the router or ethernet cable are the most important pieces of hardware responsible for connecting you to the web.
+Your Internet speed heavily depends on the availability and quality of certain network equipment.
+In most cases, the router or modem hold responsibility for connecting you to the Web.

-If you’re dependent upon a wireless router connection via WiFi, the odds are highly likely that your speed test results will be slower than that of the speed you’d get from a direct, wired ethernet connection.
-Ultimately, stability plays a significant role in determining your internet’s performance.
+When dependent upon a wireless router connection via WiFi, expect slower speed test results than a wired Ethernet connection.
+Ultimately, stability plays a significant role in determining your Internet’s performance.

-The FCC has outlined the parameters of fast internet as a connection offering download speeds of at least 25 Mbps and upload speeds of at least 3 Mbps.
-These speeds can seamlessly support most common online activities, from HD video streaming and online gaming to web browsing and music downloading.
+The FCC stated that fast Internet is a connection offering download speeds of at least 25 Mbps and upload speeds of at least 3 Mbps.
+These speeds seamlessly support most common online activities, including HD video streaming, online gaming, and music downloading.

-Download speeds of at least 25 Mbps can easily accommodate the average household’s needs, but if you have a larger household or need extra bandwidth and speed to meet more intense online demands, you may consider opting for a more sizable plan.
+Download speeds of at least 25 Mbps easily accommodates the average household’s needs.
+However, a larger household or the need for extra bandwidth for more intense online demands might require a faster tier.

-Based on FCC evaluations, download speeds less than 25 Mbps are too slow to be considered broadband, thereby objectively categorizing them as slow internet speeds.
-Speeds measuring below 25 Mbps will likely subject users to frequent video-buffering, difficulty connecting multiple web-enabled devices, and a slew of other frustrating connectivity issues.
+Based on FCC evaluations, download speeds below 25 Mbps are too slow to be considered broadband.
+Expect frequent video-buffering, difficulty connecting multiple web-enabled devices, and a slew of other frustrating connectivity issues.

-It’s important to note that DSL is the most common type of internet that offers speeds below the standard 25 Mbps.
-DSL may not be as popular as it used to be, but it still provides a sound solution for those looking for a reliable connection to complete basic online activities, including streaming, online gaming, casual browsing, and more.
-Ultimately, if your connection is under 25 Mbps but provides a fast enough connection for you, there’s no cause for concern.
+It’s important to note that DSL is the most common type of Internet that offers speeds below the standard 25 Mbps.
+DSL may not be as popular as it used to be.
+However, it still provides a sound solution for those looking for a reliable connection for basic online activities.
+These include streaming, online gaming, casual browsing, and more.
+Ultimately, if your speed is under 25 Mbps but is fast enough for you, there’s no cause for concern.

-Before contacting Xfinity Support, check to see if you’re running any ongoing downloads or bandwidth-hogging programs that could be slowing down your connection.
-Using our suggested hardware and software modification tips, you can run as many speed tests as you need to achieve the most accurate results possible.
+Before contacting Xfinity Support, check if you’re currently downloading something.
+Or a bandwidth-hogging program might be slowing down your connection.
+Our suggested hardware and software modification tips let you run multiple speed tests as possible.
+This approach achieves the most accurate results.

 If your Xfinity speed test results still seem too slow for your liking, try rebooting your device, modem, and router.
-Oftentimes this can repair any slowdown problems you may have encountered.
+Often this can repair any slowdown problems you may have encountered.

 If all else fails, contact Xfinity Support for help.
-A service representative may be able to help you solve your connectivity issues or guide you to a higher tier plan better suited for your online demands.
+A service representative may be able to help you solve your connectivity issues.
+Ultimately, consider a higher tier plan for your online demands?

 Paul Williams brings a wide range of experiences to his writing.
 He worked extensively in technology, as a software engineer, technical writer, and now a technology writer.
 Known as the leader of one of the top American Spacerock bands, his forward-looking music continues to be heard all over the world.